oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 and other specialist may want to use own settings.
 Here some defaults:

 -   assumed RGB - sRGB or Adobe(?)
--   no popup for untagged images
+-   no pop-up for untagged images
 -   editing RGB - Adobe,ECI or L-Star (large gamut)
--   convert RGB data during editing to editing space (dont pop up dialogs)
+-   convert RGB data during editing to editing space (don't pop up dialogs)
--   no popup for conversion
+-   no pop-up for conversion
--   dont convert CMYK data (because of possibly failed black preserving capabilities)
+-   don't convert CMYK data (because of possibly failed black preserving capabilities)
 -   allow mixed colour space documents (warning for internet PDF's?)